CraftTweaker/CraftTweaker-Documentation/docs/mods/zensummoning/examples.md

 ## Example summoning 2

 - Spawns one cow
-- Consumes one sapling (with oredict support), consumes one stone as catalyst
+- Consumes one sapling (with oredict support) and consumes one stone as catalyst

 ```zenscript
 import crafttweaker.api.item.IItemStack;